yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 The pattern matching follows the same syntax as [gem or berks version operators](http://guides.rubygems.org/patterns/#declaring-dependencies)
 (ie. <, >, <=, >=, ~>, =).
 This allows us to roll out a cookbook one environment at a time.
-The workflow for this would look as follows:
+The workflow for this would look as follows.

 We begin by uploading the cookbook as usual:
 1. `berks update cookbook-name` and `berks upload cookbook-name` as usual